egarim/devexpress-ai-chat-samples/README.md

 ### Register AI Service

-Add the following code to the _Program.cs_ file to register AI Chat service in the application:
+Add the following code to the _Program.cs_ file to register the AI Chat service in your application:

 ```cs
 using DevExpress.AIIntegration;